zinaukarenku/zkr-platform/README.md

 2. Install project requirements using pip e.g `pip install requirements.txt`
 3. Set environment variable `DEV=1`
 4. Create Sqlite database file `db.sqlite3` or Postgres database and apply migrations using `python manage.py migrate`
-5. Fetch some data by running `python manage.py fetch_seimas_data`
+5. Fetch some data by running `python manage.py fetch_seimas_data`.
+You can see all possible Celery tasks in `zkr/settings.py` near `CELERY_BEAT_SCHEDULE`
 6. Start project using `python manage.py runserver`

-Deploymenet
+Deployment
 ------------
-Once code is pushed to Master branch Travis should autimatically deploy changes to the server.
+Once code is pushed to Master branch Travis should automatically deploy changes to the server.
-Server environment is completely dockerized: Docker and `Docker-Compose` are used.
+Server environment is completely dockerized: `Docker` and `Docker-Compose` are used.
-In very rare cases you may need to edit Dokcer environment file `.env` in which all secrets are kept.
+In very rare cases you may need to edit Docker environment file `.env` in which all secrets are kept.
 The structure of `.env` file:
 ```
 SECRET_KEY=[SECRET_KEY]